-The Potteries Heritage Society is an independent group of individuals who care about the towns and places that make up the City of Stoke-on-Trent, its history and its future.
-It is Stoke-on-Trent's Civic Society, one of a network of over 800 such societies in the UK.
+Potteries Heritage Society is an independent group of individuals who care about the towns and places that make up the City of Stoke-on-Trent, its history and its future.
+It is Stoke-on-Trent's Civic Society, one of a network of several hundred such societies in the UK registered with Civic Voice.

 The Potteries Heritage Society aims to:

 - Preserve the unique character of Stoke-on-Trent by maintaining the individual identities of the Six Towns and surrounding communities which make up the City;

 - Promote awareness of the benefits of good design and well-maintained historic environments to the creation of a more prosperous, inclusive and sustainable city;

 - Encourage the creation of better streets, spaces and buildings, and promote innovative and challenging design;

 - Promote the continuing use of the city’s historic buildings, supporting policies of repair and adaptation, rather than demolition;